SUBSTANCE USE AND CO-OCCURRING DISORDER

 Hathaway Exit Planning:

 As the patient has made progress throughout their treatment episode, Hathaway staff assist the patient with the expected end of residential care and ongoing engagement in both treatment and meeting the goals they have left to fulfill.
 Some goals may take longer than the patient has to participate in treatment at our residence.
-The exit plan clarifies what needs to be maintained and what steps need accomplishment to achieve the patient’s desired results.
+The exit plan clarifies what needs to be maintained and what steps need the accomplishment to achieve the patient’s desired results.
 Hathaway relies upon the ASAM’s dimensions for clarity regarding the patient’s needs in exiting the program and in planning a smooth transition into the next level of care and greater independence.

-Exit plan goals and smaller steps, originally set within residential care, are sometimes “maintenance goals…” potentially established in the prior level of care.
+The exit plan goals and smaller steps, originally set within residential care, are sometimes “maintenance goals…” potentially established in the prior level of care.
 For example, the goal of maintaining mental health engagement and the continuance of meeting ongoing expectations regarding self-care, including taking medications as prescribed, engaging in therapeutic sessions and activities, and maintaining a mental health support network, are clearly identified prior to exiting.

 Hathaway’s exit planning always includes the engagement in the next level of care and for the patient to participate in treatment for as long is as possible.
-Statistic show that the longer a patient engages in treatment (at any level) they have the greater opportunity to stay sober for the rest of their lives!
+Statistics show that the longer a patient engages in treatment (at any level) they have the greater opportunity to stay sober for the rest of their lives!

-We connect each transitioning patient with organizations that can assist for long-term treatment and resources.
+We connect each transitioning patient with organizations that can assist with long-term treatment and resources.
 These include local partial hospitalization programs, intensive outpatient programs, mental health facilities, medical care facilities, community organizations (such as 12-step groups), spiritual or religious groups or mentors, legal professionals (attorneys, parole, probation officers), safe and supportive housing, safe and supportive recovery networks, (such as alumni) and other needed resources.
 Memorandums of understanding are used in each connection with outside resources.

 Hathaway exit planning always includes the goal of participation in Hathaway Recovery Center’s Alumni meetings and ongoing activities.
 All Hathaway patients have the ongoing opportunity to seek assistance from Hathaway staff at any time, should they feel they are in danger of relapse or require a supportive network or environment.
 We encourage our patients to engage in the Alumni groups and to keep in touch with Hathaway staff and former patients (when former patients sign a release of information).